Miruthulkumar/Miruthulkumar/README.md

 ---

 ### ⚡ About Me
-- 👨‍💻 2nd year ECE student passionate about software development
+- 👨‍💻 Prefinal year ECE student passionate about software development
-- 🛠️ Currently building projects using **Java & Data Structures**
+- 🛠️ Currently learning **Java & Data Structures**
 - 🤖 Interested in **IoT**, **Embedded Systems** & real-world problem solving
 - 💡 Enjoy learning new tech and turning ideas into practical solutions
 - 🌱 Trying to bridge the gap between **electronics** and **software**